 A MESSAGE FROM JERALEE

-In the past four years, I'm proud that we've made great progress on environmental sustainability in municipal operations, including transitioning to green energy and adopting an extraordinarily detailed plan with big commitments needed from the City, local businesses, and community members like you between now and 2050.
+In the past five and half years, I'm proud that we've made great progress on environmental sustainability in municipal operations, including transitioning to green energy and adopting an extraordinarily detailed plan with big commitments needed from the City, local businesses, and community members like you between now and 2050.
 Council has accelerated that plan, and set a high bar for environmental performance throughout the entire city.
 As a construction engineer, I am passionate about building healthy, equitable communities, and environmental conservation.
 Our built environment has a footprint that we can and should track, control and mitigate.
 I will continue to push for sustainable and equitable infrastructure throughout the city.

 I hope to meet you while I am out there knocking doors.
 I would love to hear how Redmond is working for you.
 Feel free to contact me through my site and set up a time for coffee, a callback or a quick chat.